-Services that are covered for you Dental Services What you must pay when you get these services • Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) Prophylaxis (cleanings) (Two procedures per calendar year) Bitewing x-rays (One set per calendar year) Panoramic x-ray film(s) (One procedure every three years) Amalgam (silver) or resin-based composite (white) fillings (Two procedures per calendar year)
+Services that are covered for you What you must pay when you get these services • Preventive oral exam(s) (Two total per calendar year) either as comprehensive oral exam (One procedure every three years) or periodic oral exam (Two procedures per calendar year) Prophylaxis (cleanings) (Two procedure codes per calendar year) Periodontal (gum line) maintenance (Four procedure codes per calendar year) • Scaling and root planing (deep cleaning) (One procedure code per calendar year, per quadrant) Bitewing x-rays (One set per calendar year) • Panoramic x-ray film(s) (One procedure code per calendar year) Amalgam (silver) or resin-based composite (white) fillings (Two procedure codes per calendar year) • Non-surgical or surgical extractions (pulling teeth) (Three procedure codes per calendar year) Necessary anesthesia with covered service You must visit a participating dental network provider to receive dental benefits.
+A list of codes for services covered under this plan is included in the annual member package mailed to you before January 1st each year.
+Please refer to the Provider Directory for the names and locations of participating providers in your area or call Member Services at the number on the back of this booklet.